 Steaming and boiling tend to dilute the flavor of vegetables, but roasting concentrates their natural deliciousness.
-These roasted carrots are no exception!
+These roasted carrots with maple syrup are no exception!
 They are delicious, and they come together in a snap.

 Don’t stress out if the carrots char a bit.
 This actually adds a great texture and flavor.
 But do be careful not to overcook the carrots once the maple syrup has been added, because the syrup’s sugar content makes it likely to burn.

 Finally, we sprinkle on a handful of pecans for that extra crunch.
 Not only do they taste great, but they’re also a great source of vitamins and minerals.
 Plus, nuts give us energy!
 And we could all use a bit of that.